drdaemos/xc5-docs/en/changing_store_logic/creating_product_discount.md

 This implementation is just proxying product methods – `isMyDiscount()` and `getPriceBeforeMyProductDiscount()` – from our enhanced version of `\XLite\Model\Product` class.

 Finally, we need to apply several CSS styles in order to make our **Old price** label look smooth.
-We {% link "add CSS file" SJXTmNfrD %} by creating the `<X-Cart>/classes/XLite/Module/Tony/ProductDiscountDemo/View/AView.php` file with the following content:
+We {% link "add CSS file" ref_viHdCWm0 %} by creating the `<X-Cart>/classes/XLite/Module/Tony/ProductDiscountDemo/View/AView.php` file with the following content:

 {% highlight php %}{% raw %}
 <?php